Seoul Halloween crowd crush: Immediate response

+Investigation

+The Korean National Police Agency (KNPA) launched an investigation into the crush within days of the event.
+On 13 January 2023, they announced their results.
+They found that the lack of safety precautions and other police errors contributed to the high number of victims.
+According to the KNPA, most of the deaths were caused by suffocation or brain swelling.
+According to the KNPA report, many died after falling and getting piled on top of them by other people from the crowd.
+South Korean police charged 23 officers, about half of them law enforcement officials, with involuntary manslaughter and negligence.

-On 2 November, the national police (KNPA) raided the city's police departments as part of the investigation.
-According to the national police chief, Seoul police received 11 emergency calls as early as four hours prior to the incident, but failed to intervene.
-He added that the national police was only notified nearly two hours after the incident.
-Investigative teams raided police units, fire departments and offices to obtain documents for the investigation.
+On 2 November 2022, the KNPA raided the city's police departments as part of the investigation.
+Investigative teams raided police units, fire departments, and offices to obtain documents for the investigation.
 An initial investigation uncovered that police did not respond appropriately to the emergency calls.
 Transcripts of the 11 calls made were released by the national police, noting that the Korean word which translates as "crushed to death" was used 13 times by callers.
 On 9 November, additional raids were made on the hotel adjoining the alley and two other locations, on suspicion that illegal extended structures from the buildings surrounding the alley had made it narrower over the years.
 On 11 November, a police officer at Yongsan Police Station committed suicide.
-He was being investigated on charges of abuse of authority, destruction of evidence and professional negligence for ordering the deletion of a internal intelligence report warning of the dangers of gathering crowds in Itaewon.
-That same day a senior official from the Seoul Metropolitan Governments safety support division was found deceased by an apparent suicide.
+He was being investigated on charges of abuse of authority, destruction of evidence and professional negligence for ordering the deletion of an internal intelligence report warning of the dangers of gathering crowds in Itaewon.
+That same day a senior official from the Seoul Metropolitan Government's safety support division was found deceased by an apparent suicide.
 While he had not worked at the disaster site nor was investigated by the police, he had been the final approver of documents for emergency checks on local safety measures and psychological counseling programs for the disaster.
+On 5 December, two former intelligence officers, Park Sung-min of the Seoul Metropolitan Government and Kim Jin-ho of Yongsan Police, were arrested on suspicion of destroying evidence related to the crush.
+According to CNN, they had ordered their subordinates to destroy an internal report about the risks of crowds in Itaewon on Halloween.

-On 15 November the firefighters union sued the Interior Minister, who is in charge of public safety to force police to open an investigation.
-The union was challenging the governments statement that the night was not an organized event, and therefore the responsibility of public safety was unclear.
+On 15 November, the firefighters' union sued the Interior Minister – who is responsible for public safety – in order to force the police to open an investigation on him.
+The union wanted to challenge a government statement that the night was not an organized event, and therefore the responsibility of public safety was unclear.

-The arrests of former intelligence officers Park Sung-min of the Seoul Metropolitan Government and Kim Jin-ho of Yongsan Police are the first in an ongoing investigation into the disaster.